Generations collaborating for the common good through dialogue, mutual mentoring, and engagement.

 The CoGenerations Project is a participatory action research (PAR) and practice effort designed to increase cross generational dialogue, mutual mentoring, and engagement to address shared societal concerns.

-Over 80% of the GSC program volunteer participants were of the ages 18 – 30.
+Over 80% of the Global Service Corps program volunteer participants were of the ages 18 – 30.
 Due to forced indefinite shutdown of GSC due to Covid in March 2020, and concurrent societal unrest particularly among youth, Rick decided to take lessons learned with GSC to work intergenerationally to address shared concerns.

 Initial project research with younger people identified key concerns shared across generations: Climate Change, Racial and Gender Issues, Economic and Educational Inequities, and Health Issues.